 I looked, and there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and before the Lamb~ Revelation 7:9 NIV

-That said, some have compared the protests of the 1960’s to football players kneeling during the national anthem.
+Some have compared the protests of the 1960’s to football players kneeling during the national anthem.
 There really is no comparison between the heroism of the Civil Rights Movement and the kneeling during the national anthem idiocy we see today.

 But, I digress.

-I am convinced that God does not see skin color the way we see skin color.
+God does not see skin color the way we see skin color.
 When God sees the variations in our skin tone He sees the beloved creation that He declared to be “very good” (Genesis 1:27-31).
 It’s our responsibility as Jesus followers to help our foolish and sin-sick world see the issues of our day the way God sees those issues.
 We do that by living our lives in a colorblind fashion and by pointing people back to the God who loves everyone and hates biases based on superficial and irrelevant things like skin color (James 2:1, 8-9).

 And by shunning purely symbolic, stupid forms of protest.